Ronan Rafferty: Professional career

 After knocking on the door for years, Rafferty would finally win in Europe in 1989.
-He avenged his 1986 playoff loss at the Italian Open with a one stroke win over Sam Torrance.
-This would be Rafferty's best season, as he would win an additional two events and record a 15 top-10 finishes.
-At the end of the year he won the Volvo Masters, the most prestigious win of his career, defeating Nick Faldo by one shot.
+He avenged his 1986 playoff loss at the Italian Open with a one-stroke win over Sam Torrance.
+This would be Rafferty's best season, as he would win an additional two events and record 15 top-10 finishes.
+At the end of the year, he won the Volvo Masters, the most prestigious win of his career, defeating Nick Faldo by one shot.
 He would go on to win the European Tour Order of Merit.
 He would also finish atop the 1989 Ryder Cup standings and play in his only Ryder Cup that year at The Belfry.
 Although Rafferty did not play well (he lost both team matches he played), he won his singles match against defending Open Championship winner Mark Calcavecchia on the 18th hole for a 1up win.
 This tight win proved indispensable as the European team struggled on the last day and only barely retained the cup with a 14–14 tie.

-In 1990 was another great season for Rafferty.
+1990 was another great season for Rafferty.
 He won the Coca-Cola Classic, PLM Open and Ebel European Masters Swiss Open, recorded two runner-ups and had 12 top-10s in 30 official tour events.
 His excellent play earned him a special foreign invitation to play the Masters for the first time.
 In the spring he reached his career peak of #16 in the Official World Golf Ranking after a tie for 6th at the Belgian Open.
 He also qualified for the U.S. Open and PGA Championship; he was the first Irish pro to play in the U.S. Open since the 1940s.